 Area of Interest

 Dr Yang's research interests focus on two major areas.

-The second area of Dr. Yang’s interest is the study of host gene responses to viral infection.
+- Studying host gene responses to viral infection.
 The focus of this study is the transcriptional analysis and functional characterization of mouse genes encoding determinants of cardiac susceptibility to coxsackievirus infection.
 Differential mRNA display and microarray analyses have identified known and unknown genes as well as microRNAs involved in myocarditis induction.
-Tet-On/Off inducible cell lines and genetically modified mouse models are employed to study the roles of selected genes and microRNAs in signal transduction pathways leading to myocyte apoptosis or cardiac hypertrophy.
+Tet-on/off inducible cell lines and genetically modified models are employed in Dr. Yang's laboratory to study the roles of selected genes and microRNAs in signal transduction pathways leading to myocyte apoptosis or cardiac hypertrophy.
 These studies have great potential to discover new targets for gene therapy and molecular markers for diagnosis of viral myocarditis and other related infectious diseases.